|View Classroom Training by: Date | Technical Interest|

 Atul Kalia - Lead Coach

-Atul is the Director of Engineering at Pontiac Coil Inc. He has over twenty years of experience in lean product development, product strategy, engineering management, and program management.
-Atul's sincere and centered approach to leadership is grounded in self-awareness, authenticity and a genuine compassion for others.
-He has instructed and coached hundreds of engineers over his professional career, covering technical as well as non-technical subjects.
-His passion for facilitating and teaching is rooted in an insatiable thirst for knowledge and his belief that teaching is not just a way to spread knowledge but to also continue learning.
-Atul has a B.S. in Mechanical Engineering from Punjab University in India specializing in Automotive Engineering, a M.S. in Mechanical Engineering from the University of Maryland, specializing in robotics and kinematic and dynamic analysis, and an M.B.A. in Finance and Corporate Strategy from the University of Michigan.
+Atul is a co-founder of Certus+, a consulting firm focusing on leadership development, executive coaching, process improvement, project management, business alignment and consensus building, business strategy and strategy execution.
+Prior to this, he was the Director of Engineering for a metro Detroit based supplier (automotive, industrial and diversified manufacturing).
+Atul has over 20 years of experience in the areas of product development and launch, process improvement, project management and coaching in various leadership roles.
+He has instructed and coached hundreds of engineers over his professional career, covering leadership skills as well as technical subjects.
+Atul is an adjunct faculty member at Lawrence Tech University School of Management, where he teaches an MBA level course.
+Atul has a B.S. in Mechanical Engineering from Punjab University in India, specializing in Automotive Engineering, a M.S. in Mechanical Engineering from the University of Maryland, specializing in robotics and kinematic and dynamic analysis, and an M.B.A. in Corporate Strategy from University of Michigan, Ann Arbor.

 Greg has over 35 years in corporate training and development, mostly within the automotive industry.
 With a background that includes technical and management skill areas, he has continuously sought to bring the most relevant and up-to-date resources to meet the rapidly changing needs of the technical community.
 Greg is active with the Michigan Academy for Green Mobility Alliance (MAGMA) and served as co-chair of the board.
 He has been active in identifying the skill requirements and educational needs of the engineering community for many years.
 Most recently, Greg was employed at DENSO's North American technical center and marketing offices, which included running the program for training new managers.
 He is a Certified Performance Technologist and holds a B.A. in Education in mathematics from the University of Michigan and an M.B.A. from Midwestern State University, Texas.

-Jas is currently a Senior Supply Chain Manager at DTE Energy, where he manages a team of purchasing professionals to deliver services and materials for DTE Gas Company.
-Prior to this, Jas worked in the automotive industry for twelve years in engineering, business, and management roles.
-He has experience in leading and building teams, leading through change, and has successfully used various coaching techniques to develop people and build high performing teams to deliver projects, programs, departmental and organizational goals.
-Jas has a B.S. in Mechanical Engineering from Thapar University in India and an M.B.A from the University of Michigan.
+Jaspreet Singh has experience in leading and building teams in automotive and utility industry.
+He is currently working as a Senior Supply Chain manager at DTE Energy, managing a team of purchasing professionals to deliver services and materials for DTE Gas Company.
+Prior to this, Jas worked in automotive industry for twelve years in engineering, business, and management roles.
+He has successfully used various coaching techniques develop people and built high performing teams in delivering projects, programs, and departmental goals in various organizational goals.
+Leading thru change is another one of his strengths.
+Jas holds an MBA from University of Michigan (Ross School of Business) in Ann Arbor and Bachelors in Mechanical Engineering from Thapar University in India.

 To register, click Register button at the top of this page and submit the online form, or contact SAE Customer Service at 1-877-606-7323 (724/776-4970 outside the U.S. and Canada) or at CustomerService@sae.org